Learn more about the History of

 Throughout these years of change, in addition to food production, generations of farmers have undertaken many rural skills such as hedge laying, coppicing and pond and woodland management.
 In the past there was a demand for coppice products and the hedges were used to enclose livestock.

-70 years and two generations later, there are just 5 people working on 3,000 acres showing how farming has progressed through technology to meet the demands for increased food and energy production whilst alsodedicating greater area for wildlife.
+80 years and two generations later, there are 5 people working full time on 3,000 acres showing how farming has progressed through technology to meet the demands for increased food and energy production whilst alsodedicating greater area for wildlife.
 The demand for the woodland products has all but gone and livestock is no longer enclosed by hedges.
 However, rural skills continue on the farm for the benefit of the flora and fauna.

 Projects include hedge-laying, re-establishing an English orchard, coppicing, pond restoration, reversion of arable land to low input grassland and provision of 6 metre field margins.
 Rotational options leave stubbles for the winter and spring for ground nesting birds.
 Conversion headlands have lower inputs on the first 24m of crop and no insecticide application.